techpotatoes/pitchup_dart/README.md

 ## Features

-Insturments supported: Guitar
+Instruments supported: Guitar

 ## Getting started

-To import the library into your project, go to your project pubspec.yaml file and add:
+To import the library into your project, go to your project pubspec.yaml and add the dependency.

-XXX - TODO

 ## Usage